Children of Incarcerated Parents

 Centering the children

 The Place Matters team is working with our partners to raise awareness, examine research, and develop strategies to create a child-centered approach to reducing the harm and impact of parental incarceration in Maine.
 Research shows that there are thousands of children in Maine who have experienced the trauma of parental incarceration.
-We are working to lift up those voices of the children and the experiences of mothers with incarceration histories.
+We are working to lift up those voices of the children and the experiences of families who have been impacted by incarceration.

 Children of Incarcerated Parents Strategy Network